liferay/liferay-docs/discover/deployment/articles-dxp/02-liferay-connected-services/02-configuring-the-lcs-client.markdown

 and registered with LCS.
 The LCS client connects your DXP instance to LCS and provides a simple UI for managing that connection.
 You can also use the LCS client to directly access your LCS project, environment, and server from within your DXP instance.
-This article covers the following steps to help you get your client up and running with LCS:
+This article covers the following steps to help you get up and running with LCS:

 1. **Downloading the LCS Client:** In many cases, you won't need to do this.
 The LCS client app is part of Liferay DXP bundles.
-If you installed DXP manually from a WAR file, however, then you must download and install the LCS client manually.
-There may also be other cases, such as updating the client, where you need to download and install the client manually.
-If you need to download the LCS client app, you can do so from the
+If you installed DXP manually from a WAR file, however, then you must download and install the LCS client separately.
+There may also be other cases, such as updating the client, where you need to download and install the client separately.
+You can download the LCS client app from the
    [Liferay Marketplace](https://web.liferay.com/marketplace).
-   For instructions on using Marketplace, see
-   [this user guide article](/discover/portal/-/knowledge_base/7-0/using-the-liferay-marketplace).
+   For instructions on using Marketplace to download and install apps, see [this user guide article](/discover/portal/-/knowledge_base/7-0/using-the-liferay-marketplace).

 2. [**Preconfiguring the LCS Client to Connect Through a Proxy:**](/discover/portal/-/knowledge_base/7-0/configuring-the-lcs-client#preconfiguring-the-lcs-client-to-connect-through-a-proxy)